cake-tech/monerocom-guides/docs/tutorials/accept-monero-as-merchant.md

-﻿
----
+﻿---
-title: "How to accept Monero as a merchant"
+title: "How to accept Monero (XMR) as a merchant"
 parent: Tutorials
 ---

 # How to accept Monero (XMR) as a merchant